Do Implicit Personalization and Explicit Styles Conflict? PsPLUG: A Lightweight Plug-in for Balancing Personalization and Style in Customized LLMs: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly deployed in interactive settings where users expect systems not only to produce factually correct content, but also to align with their individual linguistic habits, preferences, and communicative styles.~\cite{tan2023usermodeling,zhang2024personalization} This has sparked rapid progress in personalized generation, including (i) \emph{retrieval-based} methods that fetch user histories into the context window~\cite{lamp,longlamp,pearl,stepback}, (ii) \emph{per-user fine-tuning} approaches such as user-specific LoRA or adapters~\cite{hu2022lora,houlsby2019adapter,oppu,perpcs}, and (iii) lightweight plug-in mechanisms that inject user embeddings or soft prompts~\cite{liu2024personaplug,li2021prefixtuning,liu2022ptuning}.
+Large language models (LLMs) are increasingly deployed in interactive settings where users expect systems not only to produce factually correct content, but also to align with their individual linguistic habits, preferences, and communicative styles~\cite{tan2023usermodeling,zhang2024personalization}.
+This has sparked rapid progress in personalized generation, including (i) \emph{retrieval-based} methods that fetch user histories into the context window~\cite{lamp,longlamp,pearl,stepback}, (ii) \emph{per-user fine-tuning} approaches such as user-specific LoRA or adapters~\cite{hu2022lora,houlsby2019adapter,oppu,perpcs}, and (iii) lightweight plug-in mechanisms that inject user embeddings or soft prompts~\cite{liu2024personaplug,li2021prefixtuning,liu2022ptuning}.
 Together, these techniques have demonstrated that LLMs can adapt to a user given enough data or context.~\cite{chen2024personapersonalizationsurveyroleplaying,pad2025,zhang2025personalized}

-Despite this progress, two fundamental questions about personalization remain under-explored.
-First, \emph{what is a personalized LLM actually learning?} Existing methods typically inject user-related signals: past utterances, preference vectors, or user-specific parameters without clarifying what constitutes the \emph{core} personalized signal, or how it relates to the neutral behavior of the base model under the same inputs.~\cite{pref,drift} Second, modern text generation increasingly operates under \emph{additional task-level guidance}, such as explicit style instructions (e.g., “respond formally”, “use a concise tone”).~\cite{zhang2023instruction,liang2024controllable,shanahan2023roleplaylargelanguagemodels} Under such guidance, it is unclear whether traditional personalization pipelines still behave as intended: Can they preserve a user’s implicit preferences when the task demands a specific style?
-How should we balance the user’s latent persona with task-specified stylistic requirements?
-Can we dynamically control the strength of personalization at inference time?
+Despite this progress, a critical vulnerability in current personalization pipelines remains largely overlooked.
+Existing methods typically inject user-related signals without theoretically clarifying what constitutes the \emph{core} personalized signal, or how it relates to the neutral behavior of the base model under the same inputs~\cite{pref,drift}.
+Concurrently, modern NLP applications increasingly operate under \emph{explicit system instructions}, such as strict stylistic or tonal guidance (e.g., ``respond formally'', ``use a concise tone'')~\cite{zhang2023instruction,liang2024controllable,shanahan2023roleplaylargelanguagemodels}.
+We empirically observe that when such explicit constraints are introduced, existing personalization methods suffer from severe persona degradation.
+Strong system instructions tend to dominate the generation space, effectively overriding and collapsing diverse dimensions of user-specific traits.
+This reveals a fundamental challenge: \emph{style-constrained personalization}, where a model must reliably balance explicit task directives with implicit user priors.